plishman/Proof-of-work---hashing-for-documents--experimental-/README.md

 ### (ii) Proof of work - Test and Score HTML documents chrome extension -
 https://chrome.google.com/webstore/detail/proof-of-work-test-and-sc/fimdnbeniijbdkindeaoddfcaadgccoj

+See the sections below "Two new extensions for Chrome to prove the concept" for details of how to use the extensions.

 ## Experimental program in C#
 ![Preview1](./pow.png)